Long before the pandemic closed bank doors, consumers were digitizing day-to-day financial activities and many banks were pruning branches.

 Clearly, while automation is inherent in digitized offers, consumers appear to be attracted to personalized online experiences.
 More than 90% of companies reported having more success in converting prospects into customers simply by personalized marketing, offering a customer’s name or recognizing an important life event, a similar survey by Econsultancy revealed.

 Encouragingly, this mix of personalization and health and wellness-based incentives appears to be creating opportunity even among the most resistant customers:

-- China-based Ping An Bank rolled out a new “Do It At Home” functionality and received more than 8 million page views and nearly 12 million transactions within two weeks.
-Over 44,000 viewers tuned in to Bank of China’s first three online shows, where leading investment managers shared market insights, discussed the impact of the virus, and gave advice.
+- China-based Ping An Bank rolled out a new “Do It At Home” functionality to offer contactless services during the pandemic.
+The Ping An Pocket Bank app received more than 3 million page views and nearly 12 million transactions within two weeks.
+Over 475,000 viewers tuned in to online lectures related to their products or services.

 - Emirates NBD sought to increase deposits while addressing the United Arab Emirates’ obesity problem.
 The Emirates NBD Fitness Account rewarded savings account customers with higher interest rates in return for increased physical activity, as measured by the Emirates NBD fitness app on mobile devices.
 In one month, they measured 53 million steps, translating into a savings of 16.07 million AED (approximately $4.4 million USD).
 Gulf News reported on the engaging gamification approach as “a new phase in digital banking, as it effectively combines customers’ health and lifestyle goals with their banking needs.”